 One Tuesday afternoon, I’d just finished a swim and a workout at the Rose Bowl Aquatic Center in Pasadena, and decided to head to a cafe in nearby Eagle Rock- a walk up the hill and about a 15-minute bus ride away- to get some work done.
 I checked the Transit app to see if I would make the next bus, and noticed something strange.
 On the schedule, the bus was running every twenty-two-and-a-half minutes, but I could’ve swore that it ran every 20.
 As in, as recently as the past week I was pretty sure it ran every 20 minutes.
 Its a gaslighting-ly subtle change, but a noticeable one.
 If a bus runs every 20 minutes, you can pretty much know when it’ll be there and when it won’t.
 Every 22.5 minutes, and all I was pretty sure of was that I was going to have to wait at the top of the hill.

-Fast forward 65 years, and the freeway crossing is still one of the busiest in the city.
-Just last year, LA Metro began running an express bus along the freeway, but it isn’t well-used- transit carries about 1% of traffic across the Arroyo- and one of the high-priority infrastructure projects is a $270 million upgrade of this bus route into a full-fledged bus rapid transit corridor.
+Fast forward 65 years, and that freeway crossing is still one of the busiest in the city.
+Just last year, LA Metro began running an express bus along the freeway, but it isn’t well-used- transit carries about 1% of traffic across the Arroyo- and one of Measure M’s high-priority infrastructure projects is a $270 million upgrade of this bus route into a full-fledged bus rapid transit corridor.

 At least, that was (and still is) my reaction.
 According to the presentation materials from LA Metro, all of the options under consideration will take longer than the current route, although they’ll feature nice stations, bike racks, and buses that look like trains.
 The existing bus runs every 30–45 minutes outside of rush hours, so I went to the meeting to ask a question that was conspicuously absent from all of the slide decks- how often would this expensive new bus run?